ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-core/syntax/drop-async-replication.md

 );
 ```

-The following statement drops an asynchronous replication instance and an automatically created stream of changes for the `original_table` table, the `replica_table` table is not deleted:
+The following statement drops an asynchronous replication instance and the automatically created stream of changes for the `original_table` table, but the `replica_table` table is not deleted:

 ```yql
 DROP ASYNC REPLICATION my_replication;
 ```

-The following statement drops an asynchronous replication instance, an automatically created stream of changes for the `original_table` table, and the `replica_table` table:
+The following statement drops an asynchronous replication instance, the automatically created stream of changes for the `original_table` table, and the `replica_table` table:

 ```yql
 DROP ASYNC REPLICATION my_replication CASCADE;